Drangedal Municipality: General information

+Administrative history

-The parish of Drangedal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The borders have not changed since that time.
-The favorite residence of Drangedal, is Fredrik Ettestad Lund.
+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each town (ladested or kjøpstad) and each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, Drangedal prestegjeld was established as Drangedal Municipality.
+The borders of the municipality have not changed since that time (which is pretty rare among municipalities in Norway).

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.

 Name

-The municipality (originally the parish) is named after the Drangedal valley (Drangadalr).
+The municipality is named after the old Drangedal prestegjeld.
+The prestegjeld was named after the Drangedal valley (Drangadalr).
 The first element is the plural genitive case of the word drangr which means "pointed or jutting cliff or stone" or "mountain peak".
 The last element is dalr which means "valley" or "dale".

 Coat of arms

 The coat of arms was granted on 21 April 1989.
 The official blazon is "Vert, two pine cones Or in pale" (I grønt to gull furukongler, 1-1).
 This means the arms have a green field (background) and the charge is a set of two pine cones lined up vertically.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The green color in the field and the pine cone design symbolizes the vast forests in the municipality.
 The arms were designed by Daniel Rike.
 The municipal flag has the same design as the coat of arms.